 You swim under a rock wall and surface on the other side — warmer water, taller cliffs, complete stillness.
 Two worlds separated by stone.

-La Sirenetta — Seafood on the waterfront — garlic prawns, grilled mahi-mahi, spicy tuna penne.
-Romantic dock setting. ₱300-600/person.
+- Waterfront seafood — garlic prawns, grilled mahi-mahi, spicy tuna penne.
+Romantic dock setting. ₱300–600/person.

 When you visit places with indigenous communities like the Tagbanua, don't treat their restrictions as rules that exist to inconvenience you.
 They're protecting sacred sites their families have guarded for generations.
 In Filipino culture, we have deep respect for the unseen — the spirits of place, the ancestors, the old ways.
 If a guide says a lake is off-limits, that's not a suggestion.
 It's a boundary that deserves the same respect you'd give a church or a temple.